sobamask22/CarSales-PowerBI/README.md

 ## Measures Created and Used:
 All calculated measures were created using Dax Formula and stored in a dedicated measures table.
 This design choice improves clarity, helps maintenance and supports better documentation especially in complex models.

-**Total Revenue:** Calculates the SUM of revenue across all transactions.
+**Total Revenue:** Calculates the sum of sale values across all transactions.
 This measure reflects overall earnings and can be filtered by time periods for trend analysis.

 **Total Sales:** Counts the total number of rows in the dataset, with each row representing a sale.
 Since there’s no order ID column therefore each row count serves as an individual sale.